Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

-It remains to check that our candidate value function $v$ from \eqref{eq:value_fn} indeed solves the HJB and that $(\hat C,\hat\theta)$ attains the supremum.
-Substituting the candidate function into \eqref{eq:HJB-verify-NH} separates the $K$-- and $P$--blocks.
+In terms of power-separable value functions, it remains to check that our candidate $v$ from \eqref{eq:value_fn} indeed solves the HJB and that $(\hat C,\hat\theta)$ attains the supremum.
+Substituting the candidate function into \eqref{eq:HJB_VerTh} with respect to the generator \eqref{eq:Gen-verify-NH}, the contributions of $K$ and $P$ can be treated separately.
 The resulting $v$ is $C^2$ with polynomial growth, and the induced feedback is admissible and attains the Hamiltonian pointwise.
 Hence, by Theorem~\ref{thm:verify-NH}, the candidate is the value function and the feedback is optimal.